carmelo-catalano/DrugRepurposing/README.md

 # Drug Repurposing

-This R package is designed for transcriptome-based drug repurposing through the analysis of gene expression data from disease and pharmacological studies.
+This R package is a drug repurposing system based on transcriptome signature reversion, achieved through the analysis of gene expression data from disease and pharmacological studies.

 The objective is to identify candidate compounds that may reverse disease-related gene expression patterns, offering novel therapeutic applications for existing drugs.